imagej/imagej.github.io/_pages/libs/scifio.md

 section: Explore:Libraries
 artifact: io.scif:scifio
 doi: 10.1186/s12859-016-1383-0
+project-blurb: the SCIFIO library for scientific image I/O
 ---

 [SCIFIO](https://scif.io/) is a flexible framework for **SC**ientific **I**mage **F**ormat **I**nput and **O**utput.
 In other words, it is a library for reading and writing N-dimensional image data—e.g., to and from files on disk.
 SCIFIO is built on the [SciJava Common](/libs/scijava#scijava-common) library.